 This fan in particular appreciates and respects the Straits, and their private family life, and wishes them continued happiness, good health, and love in the years to come.

-All donations made during the "Cowboy Rides Away" 2013 and 2014 final tour will be given to this Foundation to benefit children's charities in Jenifer's honor and memory.
+All donations made during the "Cowboy Rides Away" 2013 and 2014 final tour were given to this Foundation to benefit children's charities in Jenifer's honor and memory.

 With his Dad at the National Finals Rodeo.